One Week, One Article This Week's Watch News in 60 Seconds

 De Bethune embraces the wealth of the watchmaking knowhow of the past in order to design the watches of the future.
 This combination results in timepieces with all the attributes and technical...Find out more >

 DOXA was founded in 1889 by an independent Swiss entrepreneur, Georges Ducommun.
-Located in Le Locle (NE), in the heart of the birthplace of Swiss watchmaking, the brand has always offered...Find out more >
+Based in Biel/Bienne, in the heart of the birthplace of Swiss watchmaking, the brand has always offered technical...Find out more >

 Since 1887, Eberhard & Co. has been synonymous with passion, innovation and attention to detail and design.
 These values have defined the Maison ever since it was founded.Find out more >